 Introduction -contractor company car vs mileage allowance

-As a UK limited company contractor, let’s compare the costs of a company car vs mileage allowance in your own private vehicle for business journeys.
-Certainly, many UK contractors will consider should I get a company car (UK).
-Therefore, how much tax do I pay on a company car?
-Indeed, company car vs mileage reimbursement is something you should consider when you look for company car advice as a UK contracting professional.
-However, business owners often miss that for a company car to be beneficial, it should be a tax-efficient company car.
+As a UK limited company contractor, let’s compare the costs of a contractor company car vs mileage allowance in your own vehicle for business journeys.
+Certainly, many UK contractors consider should I get a company car (UK) and how much tax do I pay on a company car?
+Indeed, company car vs mileage reimbursement is key when looking for company car advice as a UK contracting professional.
+As a contractor, when incurring company mileage, you can use your own car and claim mileage allowances from your business.
+However, nowadays more contractors are choosing a company car.
+In this guide, we’ll compare company car versus mileage to give you better insight on which is best.
+Importantly, for a company vehicle to be beneficial, we should look at tax-efficient company cars.

-First, how do the tax savings compare for a contractor company car or mileage reimbursement for your private vehicle use?
-Basically, what should we look at in both scenarios?
-Let’s consider how much is company car tax when you are contracting.
-Furthermore, let’s consider the overall savings of a company car.
-Let’s also look at how much tax you’ll pay personally, when you run one and incur company car private mileage.
-As a result, we can compare this to the savings when you are claiming mileage as a contractor for use of your private car.
+First, how do tax savings compare for a contractor company car or mileage reimbursement for your private vehicle use?
+Basically, what should we consider in both scenarios?
+What’s more, how much is company car tax when you’re contracting?
+Furthermore, what’s the overall savings of a company vehicle?
+In this guide, we’ll see how much tax you’ll pay personally, when running one and incurring company car private mileage.
+As a result, we can compare this to the savings when you’re claiming mileage as a contractor for your private vehicle.

-When you run a company car (UK) through your business, it has advantages and disadvantages.
-As a result, the tax savings and running costs will depend on the type of contractor car that you use.
-What’s more, this will also depend on how many miles you travel in the vehicle.
-However, when searching the best work vehicles for contractors in terms of tax efficiency, your contractor accountant can help you.
-Basically, if you can provide with them of specific details of the vehicle, they can work out the tax position in terms of tax-efficient company contractor cars.
+When you’ve a company vehicle, it has advantages and disadvantages.
+Indeed, the tax savings and running costs depend on the type of contractor car you use.
+Also, this depends on how many miles you travel in the vehicle.
+When searching the best work vehicles for contractors in terms of tax efficiency, your contractor accountant can help.
+Basically, if you can provide them the specific details of the vehicle, they can work out the tax position in terms of tax-efficient company contractor cars.

 Initial thoughts -company car vs mileage allowance

 What to think about first